stanch/resolvable/README.md

 ### Deserialization

-The only bit that is left is deserialization.
+The only bit left is deserialization.
 Let’s use the awesome [play-json combinators](see http://www.playframework.com/documentation/2.2.1/ScalaJsonCombinators)!
 Since `Fulfillable` is an applicative, we can turn `Reads[(String, String, Need[File])]` into `Reads[Fulfillable[Author]]`.